ericthebell/ericthebell.github.io/_posts/2024-09-27-experiment-tracking-dashboard.md

 ## Template notes

-<a href="https://www.figma.com/slides/Hv3GJxpUCt0NU8qFs6dMMF/Experiment-tracking-dashboard-%5Btemplate%5D?node-id=1-26&t=Jv8o14Xs2BjpbGRw-1">Give it a whirl</a> if it looks useful for your own needs.
+<a href="https://www.figma.com/community/file/1442596058907558548/experiment-tracking-dashboard">Give it a whirl</a> if it looks useful for your own needs.
 Some notes:
 - Figma doesn't yet support components in Slides, so for now there isn't a way to edit the template across all slides.
 That said, besides the two-slide version and the Appendix examples, you should be able to tweak the primary template to your needs without too much hassle.
-- At the moment it appears only Figma employees and hand-picked designers can publish their contributions to the Figma Community, so this is simply a public link to my template file.
+- ~~At the moment it appears only Figma employees and hand-picked designers can publish their contributions to the Figma Community, so this is simply a public link to my template file.~~ Now added to the Community Library!
-- Feedback welcome as comments directly <a href="https://www.figma.com/slides/Hv3GJxpUCt0NU8qFs6dMMF/Experiment-tracking-dashboard-%5Btemplate%5D?node-id=1-26&t=Jv8o14Xs2BjpbGRw-1">in the file</a>!<label for="sn-8" class="margin-toggle sidenote-number"></label>
+- Feedback welcome as comments directly <a href="https://www.figma.com/slides/Hv3GJxpUCt0NU8qFs6dMMF/Experiment-tracking-dashboard-%5Btemplate%5D?node-id=1-26&t=Jv8o14Xs2BjpbGRw-1">in the file</a> or on <a href="https://www.figma.com/community/file/1442596058907558548/experiment-tracking-dashboard">the Community library page</a>.<label for="sn-8" class="margin-toggle sidenote-number"></label>
 <input type="checkbox" id="sn-8"	class="margin-toggle"/>
 <span class="sidenote"><a href="https://www.swyx.io/learn-in-public/">Learning in public</a>, something I am also practicing with this site.</span>
 You can try messaging me on other platforms, but commenting directly is the most contextually helpful.